nidhhoggr/chirp-repeaters/README.md

 # Chirp-Repeaters
-  A tool to extract a list of repeaters from repeater book into a Chirp import file
+  A tool to extract a list of repeaters from RepeaterBook into a Chirp import file

 ## Author: Joseph Persie